Download the PDF version here. Please click the links below for more information:

 OUTDOOR RECESS AND NOON

 Students are expected to go outside for fresh air & exercise at recess and at noon.
 This helps the children to focus on learning during class time.
 Administrators and lunch program supervisors decide on a daily basis if it is too wet or cold to be outdoors.
-Students are kept indoors when temperatures are colder than –20º Celsius, inclusive of wind chill.

 As a general rule, we believe that if children are well enough to come to school, they are expected to have an outdoor break with their classmates.
 Children who are too ill to go outside are often too ill to be at school.
 They do not learn well and provide a possible source of infection for other children.
 We encourage these students to stay home as they will probably recuperate more quickly.
 We ask that you make sure students have the required clothing and footwear to allow them to enjoy their time outside.
 Even if weather is somewhat inclement, the short time outside does not hurt the students if they are properly dressed.